-Accompanists in Exams: In cases where an examining board requires candidates to use an accompanist, CCMC will endeavour to organise an accompanist if the candidate so requires on their exam application form.
+Accompanists in Exams: In cases where an examining board requires candidates to use an accompanist, CCMC will endeavour to organise an accompanist if the candidate so requires and indicates this on their exam application form.
 However, the accompanist’s fee is the responsibility of the candidate and must be paid directly to the accompanist before the examination date.

-Communications Between CCMC Teachers & Parents/Students: The main method of communication between CCMC teachers and parents/students is via the students’ music journal, which should be signed by a parent every week.
+Communications Between CCMC Teachers & Parents/Students: The main method of communication between CCMC teachers and parents/students is via the students’ music journal, which should be signed by a parent each week.
 Every student must bring a dedicated copy to their music classes for this purpose.
-If a student or parent/guardian of a student wishes to discuss progress or any other relevant issue with a teacher, this should be done at the start of the student’s class or at a time convenient for the teacher concerned.
+If a student or parent/guardian of a student wishes to discuss progress or any other relevant issue with a teacher, this can be arranged at a time convenient for both the teacher and parent concerned.

 Formation and Continuation of Classes: The BOM reserves the right to refuse to open any class or course, the enrolment for which is, in its opinion, insufficient.
 All fees will be refunded in such an event.
-Please note that, in regard to group instrumental classes, where the number of students per class alters post enrolment, fees and/or class lengths may change in accordance with our Schedule of Fees on the CCMC website/brochure.
+Regarding group instrumental classes, please note that where the number of students per class alters post enrolment, fees and/or class lengths may change in accordance with our Schedule of Fees on the CCMC website/brochure.
 We recommend that advanced students (i.e. from grade 7 upwards) register for 40-minute classes.

 Calendar: Please consult the College calendar available on our website/brochure for CCMC holidays and closures, etc. Please note that classes that fall on public holidays will be rearranged with the exception of St. Patrick’s Holiday.
 Furthermore, regular CCMC music classes will be suspended on the week of the Royal Irish Academy of Music examinations in May/June.